 It is impossible to look at the walls of a house, however humble, and fail to imagine those who once lived there.

-The fragile wooden shacks I've photographed for the past two years once were home to slaves in the United States.
-These walls offered the only privacy in the lives of the enslaved during the few hours they spent there each night, brackets to their days of labor and abuse.
+The fragile wooden shacks I've photographed once were home to enslaved people in the United States.
+These walls offered the only privacy during the few hours they spent there each night, brackets to their days of labor and abuse.